thejoshwolfe/yazl/README.md

 When bit `3` is set, data Descriptors are given after each file data with this information, as per the spec.
-But remember a complete metadata listing is still always available in the central directory record, so if unzip implementations are relying on that, like they should, none of this paragraph will matter anyway.
+But remember a complete metadata listing is still always available in the central directory record, so if unzip implementations are relying on that, like they should, none of this paragraph will matter.
 Even so, some popular unzip implementations do not follow the spec.
 The Mac Archive Utility requires Data Descriptors to include the optional signature, so yazl includes the optional data descriptor signature.